-I used to tell that to the men who called Lifeline crisis counseling – and then I chose to accept the horrifying truth that I was struggling and lonely.
-I took my own advice.
 I dropped the mask and let my friends in.
-I told them I was struggling and needed their help.
+I told them I was struggling and needed help.
 And they cast a supportive net around me.

-Not everyone will applaud your excruciating vulnerability and courage (as Brené Brown found in her shame research, courage can hold up an uncomfortable mirror to others’ sense of inadequacy), but those who do are your true friends.
+Not everyone will applaud your excruciating vulnerability and courage.
+As Brené Brown found in her shame research, courage can hold up an uncomfortable mirror to others’ sense of inadequacy.
+But those who do applaud and support you, they are your true friends.

 Plus, there’s an added bonus: courage is contagious.

 What the sex therapist said to me en route to the burlesque show

 I wanted to assault someone – preferably a criminal – read this if you want to feel your mental health is superior to mine

 Subscribe now: Click here to ensure you receive my latest FREE articles on how to get better habits for love, life, and productivity

 Comment below: What do you think?
 How have other people profoundly helped you?
 How have you profoundly helped others?
 Often, it’s the apparently small things that make the most impact.
 I’d love to know your opinion on this topic.
 Leave a reply below